Cold Feet Before the Wedding? Here’s How to Deal

 If you are having cold feet before your wedding, premarital counseling can help.
 Not with platitudes about how great weddings are, but with expert guidance and real tools that will help you lay the foundation for a strong marriage.
 Premarital counseling is valuable, meaningful, and also a lot of fun.
 It will warm up your cold feet, and it will bring you and your partner closer together.

-If you’re interested in working with an experienced premarital counselor on our team for private premarital counseling, I invite you to schedule a free consultation, or enroll in the next premarital counseling class with Brenda.
+If you’re interested in working with an experienced premarital counselor on our team for private premarital counseling, I invite you to schedule a free consultation, or enroll in the next premarital counseling class at Growing Self.

 With love,